Tyrn/wei/the-insider-en.typ

 house that's not burning, he will set it aflame."

      Bemish  bit his lip.
-The official was lying gently and consciously but he  was correct on  one point  - Kissur despised bankers  unflappably and he would approve of a bank  robber.
+The official was lying gently and consciously but he  was correct on  one point---Kissur despised bankers  unflappably and he would approve of a bank  robber.
 The words "order," "debt,"  and "commitment to  the  sovereign" were never  far from his lips  but Bemish knew perfectly well, that this  adherent of order lived his life in such a way that  he far